aristotle-tek/trump-truth-social-archive/README.md

 ## Notes

 This project is for archival and research purposes only.
 Use responsibly.
-It is not affiliated with my employer.
+It is not affiliated with my employer. requests beautifulsoup4

 ### Next steps and improvements: